Cronosoft: History

 Since the beginning, Cronosoft has increased its range of software to include titles, not only for the ZX Spectrum, but also for the Commodore 64, VIC-20, Amstrad CPC, ZX81, ZX80, Dragon 32, and even the Mattel Aquarius.
 Popular titles include Platform Game Designer, Astro Nell, Quantum Gardening, Glove, LumASCII and Code Zero.
 More recent releases have included Quadron by Cosmium, and Sokobaarn, popular but very different games for the ZX Spectrum.

 Cronosoft's plan is to expand its range to cover even more obscure home computers like the TRS-80 Color Computer, Oric 1, Sord M5, and TI-99/4A.
 Of the 100+ titles released as of 2020, more than half are for the ZX Spectrum, ZX80, and ZX81.
 The next most popular format is the VIC-20.

 Cronosoft has been featured in several mainstream computer magazines, including Retro Gamer, GamesTM and Micro Mart.
-The company also regularly exhibits at computer shows across the United Kingdom; in the past, this included CGE UK, ORSAM and RETRO BALL.
-Cronosoft has been referenced by the BBC, The Guardian newspaper, The Independent Newspaper, and has been featured in the movie Memoirs of a Spectrum Addict.
+The company exhibits at computer shows across the United Kingdom; in the past, this included CGE UK, ORSAM and RETRO BALL.
+Cronosoft has been referenced by the BBC, The Guardian, The Independent, and has been featured in the movie Memoirs of a Spectrum Addict.